Skip to main content

 Open-source ReSilient Hardware and software for Internet of thiNgs

 Embedded systems including Internet of Things (IoT) and industrial IoT devices are typically built in closed environments and using closed-source components.
-This makes their design, implementation and the rest of their life cycle opaque and reduces the trustworthiness of a device, as the user must trust the device manufacturers and their complex relations.
-It also nullifies auditability of a device.
+This makes their design, implementation and the rest of their life cycle opaque.
+Moreover, it reduces the trustworthiness of a device, as the user must trust the device manufacturers and nullifies its auditability.
 At the same time even essential security and privacy requirements impose additional cost, while devices need to be extremely cost competitive.
-Therefore constrained embedded devices with for example limited computation power or limited energy budget routinely lack essential security and privacy guaran-tees.
+Therefore constrained embedded devices routinely lack essential security and privacy guarantees, like confidentiality of data in transit and at rest.
 This may go unnoticed because of the opaque life cycle mentioned above.

 More and more of our private information is processed by IoT devices such as smart wearables or smart home applications.
 An increasing share of our daily life is managed by smart devices, and our life can depend on smart devices such as medical implants, cars, etc. Industrial control processes are already largely automated, and more and more critical infrastructure is made “smart” for efficiency purposes.
 In all these contexts essential and verifiable privacy and security guarantees are a must in order to protect our society.

 In the last two decades we have witnessed how the open-source approach revolutionized the software world.
 The overall goal of the ORSHIN project is to push toward a similar revolution in the hardware do-main.
-First of all the ORSHIN project will develop an open and transparent secure device lifecycle explicitly tailored to using open-source hardware components, which we call the Trusted Life Cycle (TLC).
-Next the project will enable, support and improve the formal verification of security properties of open-source components.
-The project’s 3rd objective is to devise effective security audits for firmware (which is low-level software) and at the silicon level (that is how chips are built).
-Furthermore the project will also develop open, efficient, secure and privacy preserving ways for devices to communicate.
+First of all the ORSHIN project developed an open and transparent secure device lifecycle explicitly tailored to using open-source hardware components, which we call the Trusted Life Cycle.
+Next ORSHIN enables the formal verification of security properties of hardware and software open-source components and devises effective security audits for firmware (which is low-level software) and at the silicon level (that is how chips are built).
+Furthermore the project focuses on open, efficient, secure and privacy preserving ways for devices to communicate.
 Eventually the project will demonstrate the developed technologies and techniques, will promote the results widely and will discuss with policy makers and standardization bodies the implications of using an open-source approach.
-Last but not least all work in the project will be driven by real-world challenges.

-Based on the TLC we developed new solutions in three key areas: formal verification, security testing, and constrained secure communications.
+Based on the TLC we developed new solutions in three key areas for constrained devices: formal verification, security testing, and privacy-preserving and secure communications.
 We now provide an example of scientific contribution for each area (for more information, including a list of publications, please visit our website at https://horizon-orshin.eu/)(opens in new window):

 1. Formal verification: in a paper titled “ProSpeCT: Provably Secure Speculation for the Constant-Time Policy” we propose a generic formal processor model providing provably secure speculation for the constant-time policy.
 For example, in some scenario we can guarantee no microarchitectural leaks from speculative or out of order execution.
 The paper was presented at the 2023 USENIX Security symposium together with an available, functional, and reproducible artifact.